rzellem/EXOTIC/README.md

 ## Citation
-If you use any of these algorithms in your work, please include Ethan H. Blaser as a coauthor.
-Current Institution: University of Virginia, Charlottesville, Virginia 22904, USA
+If you use any of these algorithms in your work, please cite our 2020 paper: [Zellem, Pearson, Blaser, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020arXiv200309046Z/abstract)